easystats/bayestestR/README.md

 ### Probability of Direction (*p*d)

-**`p_direction()`** computes the Probability of Direction (p, also known as the Maximum Probability of Effect - MPE), a Bayesian equivalent of the p-value (altough differently expressed).
-It varies between 50% and 100% and can be interpreted as the probability that a parameter (described by its posterior distribution) is positive or negative (following the median’s sign).
-It is defined as the proportion of the posterior distribution of the median’s sign.
-It is used as an index of effect existence, i.e., whether the probability that the effect is in the same direction than the point-estimate (independently of the effect’s size or significance).
-This p-value is fairly similar to its frequentist counterpart (i.e., is strongly correlated).
+**`p_direction()`** computes the Probability of Direction (*p*d, also known as the Maximum Probability of Effect - MPE).
+It varies between 50% and 100% and can be interpreted as the probability (expressed in percentage) that a parameter (described by its posterior distribution) is strictly positive or negative (consistently with the median’s sign).
+It is defined as the proportion of the posterior distribution that is of the median’s sign.
+Altough differently expressed, this index is fairly similar to the frequentist p-value (*i.e.*, is strongly correlated).

 ``` r